 For federal student loans, if a borrower fails to make payments on a loan for more than 270 days, the loan will go into default.
 Having trouble paying off student debt is not uncommon.
 According to the latest figures as of the publication date of this article, 9.7% of the borrowers who started repaying federal student loans in 2017 defaulted within the next three years.

 Given the tough job market and rising cost of living in urban areas, it’s completely understandable that paying off your student loans is a challenge.
 But if you just stop making payments, there can be serious, long-lasting consequences.
 Ignoring your debt can seem like the easy solution, but in the long run, it actually makes things worse.
 There are ways to deal with your student loan debt in a constructive way—you’re never out of options.

 Do student loans ever go away?

 The short answer is no, if you’re not part of the Public Service Loan Forgiveness Program .
 Unlike other forms of debt, such as home and auto loans, student loans generally cannot be discharged during bankruptcy.
-You have to pay them even if you don’t graduate, are struggling to find a job in your field, or hated your college.
+Borrowers are still required to repay student loans even if they don’t graduate or are struggling to find a job in your field.

 Is there a student loan statute of limitations?